-Prospective electrical engineering students choose a school based in part on which of three degree options they wish to pursue.
-A bachelor's degree in electrical engineering is the minimum educational requirement.
+A bachelor's degree in electrical engineering is the minimum educational requirement to become an electrical engineer.
 A master's or a doctoral degree program in electrical engineering provides further study in the field and often allows a student to choose an area of concentration.

 Some important considerations that students should keep in mind when selecting a program include: